-Based on the open-source project kritis, kritis-validation-hook is integrated with Container Registry (ACR) to support signature verification of images that are signed by using Key Management Service (KMS). kritis-validation-hook works with Security Center, KMS, and ACR to implement fully automated image signing and signature verification.
+Based on the open-source project kritis, kritis-validation-hook is integrated with Alibaba Cloud Container Registry (ACR) to support signature verification for images that are signed by Key Management Service (KMS). kritis-validation-hook is integrated with Security Center, KMS, and ACR to implement fully automated image signing and signature verification.
 This allows you to build a secure environment for clusters.
 For more information about how to enable signature verification for container images, see Use kritis-validation-hook to automatically verify the signatures of container images.

-- The KMS public key is stored in file publickey.txt.
+- The public key of the KMS key is stored in the publickey.txt file

-- Run the following code to create an AttestationAuthority object as a trusted authority.
+- Create an AttestationAuthority object to declare a trusted authority.

 $ kubectl create deployment test-denied --image=alpine:3.11 Error from server: admission webhook "kritis-validation-hook-deployments.grafeas.io" denied the request: image alpine:3.11 is not attested $ kubectl create deployment test-denied --image=kritis-demo-registry.cn-hangzhou.cr.aliyuncs.com/kritis-demo/alpine:3.11 Error from server: admission webhook "kritis-validation-hook-deployments.grafeas.io" denied the request: image kritis-demo-registry.cn-hangzhou.cr.aliyuncs.com/kritis-demo/alpine:3.11 is not attested